NVIDIA/libcudacxx/docs/readme.md

 cuda::std::atomic<int> x;
 ```

-libcu++ is an open source project; it is available on [GitHub] and included in
+The NVIDIA C++ Standard Library is an open source project; it is available on
-  the NVIDIA HPC SDK and CUDA Toolkit.
+  [GitHub] and included in the NVIDIA HPC SDK and CUDA Toolkit.
 No additional installation or compiler flags are needed.

 ## `cuda::` and `cuda::std::`

-When used with NVCC, libcu++ facilities live in their own header hierarchy and
+When used with NVCC, NVIDIA C++ Standard Library facilities live in their own
-  namespace with the same structure as, but distinct from, the host compiler's
+  header hierarchy and namespace with the same structure as, but distinct from,
-  Standard Library:
+  the host compiler's Standard Library:

 * `std::`/`<*>`: Your host compiler's Standard Library that works in
       `__host__` code only.